tobgu/qframe/README.md

 * The CSV parser only handles ASCII characters as separators.
 * Individual strings cannot be longer than 268 Mb (2^28 byte).
 * A string column cannot contain more than a total of 34 Gb (2^35 byte).
+* At the moment you cannot rely on any of the errors returned to fulfill anything else than the `Error` interface.
+In the future this will hopefully be improved to provide more help in identifying the root cause of errors.

 ## Performance/benchmarks
 There are a number of benchmarks in [qbench](https://github.com/tobgu/qbench)